Database Migrations

 Whilst migrations give us the ability to make changes to the database, they must be used with great care.
 A failing migration will prevent the platform from starting and may require manual intervention.
 Everything should be done to avoid that from happening.

-There are certain types of migration that need particular guidance and care over.
+Certain types of migration need particular guidance and care over.

 Adding constraints